Laterunner/Chess_Game_Tracker/README.md

 A scoresheet is shown during the game and could be printed out after the game.
 Games can be replayed or analysed in Lichess (one click).

+The main directory contains:
-main2ext.py is setup
+1. main2ext.py is setup and should be run for calibration
-cptestx.py  is the main program fen-to-png and the program for corner detection are in subdirectories.
+2. cptestx.py, which is the main program.

+fen-to-png and the program for corner detection are in subdirectories.

 The code is hacky, but working very reliable even under changing light conditions.
-Move detection is with in 200 msecs.
+Move detection is within 200 msecs.
 Remember to set ".sh" files to executable.
 For demo watch the Youtube video.

 Discussion: